• Skip to primary navigation

 When the probiotics in kombucha improve your gut health, they may also strengthen the immune system, helping you fight off many, including cancer.
 There have even been scientific links to suggest probiotics can cure or lessen depression.

-Beyond kombucha, try incorporating more fermented foods such as sauerkraut, kimchi, tempeh, carrots, cheeses, and pickles into your diet since they too contain probiotics along with antimicrobial and bacteria-fighting properties.
+Beyond kombucha, try incorporating more fermented foods such as sauerkraut, kimchi, tempeh, carrots, cheeses, and pickles into your diet since they contain probiotics with antimicrobial and bacteria-fighting properties.

 probiotic foods other than kombucha